robusta-dev/robusta/docs/index.rst

               :width: 600
               :align: center

-Here are more things people automate with Robusta:
+More examples:

-* See which applications were updated right before an alert fired
+* See what changed before an alert fired
-* Track and audit every change in a Kubernetes cluster
+* Track and audit changes in a cluster
-* Increase max replicas from Slack during an incident
+* Apply workarounds from Slack like scaling up Deployments
-* Monitor and fix health issues like low disk space on a node
+* Monitor and fix health issues like low disk space
-* Attach a CPU profiler for 2 seconds on ``HighCPU`` without restarting your application
+* Debug high CPU by profiling for 2 seconds without restarting your application

 Inspiration
 ~~~~~~~~~~~~~~~~~~~~

-Robusta was inspired by three good ideas from other domains:
+**Robusta makes troubleshooting automated, reproducible, and open source**.

 1. Automated testing taught us the power of **automation**
 2. Infrastructure as Code (IAC) made us love **reproducible** workflows
 3. Helm showed us the power of **open source** communities

-**Robusta makes troubleshooting automated, reproducible, and open source**.

 Features
 ~~~~~~~~~~~~~~~~~~~~